Carbon capture, utilisation and storage

 The ETM models five types of carbon supply:

-Note that the above sliders only impact the amount of CO2 captured.
-Separate choices have to be made about what happens with this CO2.
+Note that separate choices have to be made about what happens with this CO2 supply.
 This can be done in the utilisation and storage section.
-Without such assumption, any surplus of captured CO2 will be exported (any deficit will be imported).
+Without making any assumption on demand, any surplus of captured CO2 will be exported (any deficit will be imported).
+See the Supply and demand of carbon page for more information.

 Industry